Engee documentation

 No

-Zero-based contiguous.
+Zero-based contiguous

-Numbering from zero
+Numbering from scratch

-One-based contiguous.
+One-based contiguous

 Numbering from one

-Specify indices.
+Specify indices

 Non-integer value

-Zero-based contiguous.
+Zero-based contiguous

-Numbering from zero
+Numbering from scratch

-One-based contiguous.
+One-based contiguous

 Numbering from one

-Specify indices.
+Specify indices

 Custom numbering